near/nearcore/docs/architecture/how/cross-shard.md

 ```

 ```
 Side note: When we're changing the transaction into receipt, we also use this moment to deduct prepaid gas fees and transfered tokens from the 'signer' account.
+The details on how much gas is charged etc will be in a separate article.
 ```

 ## Step 2 - cross shard receipt